-- 3.1 The injured/exposed member shall be treated by a physician approved by the Worker's Compensation carrier. - 3.2 The injured/exposed member will keep the Chief and Safety Officer informed about the status of the treatment. - 3.3 A written "Return to Work" or "Fitness for Duty" statement from a physician may be required at the discretion of the of the Chief or Safety Officer.
+- 3.1 The injured/exposed member shall be treated by a physician approved by the Worker's Compensation carrier. - 3.2 The injured/exposed member will keep the Chief and Safety Officer informed about the status of the treatment. - 3.3 A written "Return to Work" or "Fitness for Duty" statement from a physician may be required at the discretion of the Officer.